- Sun protection

 There is no evidence that using sunscreen on babies is harmful, although some babies may develop minor skin irritation.
 Try sunscreen milks or creams for sensitive skin which are less likely to irritate the skin.
 As with all products, use of any sunscreen should cease if any unusual reaction occurs.

-If you require further information about skin cancer prevention call Cancer Council Helpline on 13 11 20 (a local call from anywhere in Australia).
+If you require further information about skin cancer prevention call Cancer Council 13 11 20 (a local call from anywhere in Australia).